-It’s been three years since I first released How To Engineer Your Layoff to the world.
-It’s become a niche product specific to helping people break free from a job they no longer care about by negotiating a severance.
+The ebook is a niche product specific to helping people break free from a job they no longer care about by negotiating a severance.
 Growing old and being filled with regret is a terrible way to live.

-Ironically, it's during a bear market where book sales will probably skyrocket as employees nervously try to figure out what's in their future.
+Ironically, it's during a bear market where book sales will probably skyrocket.
+Employees nervously want try to figure out what's in their future during uncertain times.
 I just realized that my book is actually an income hedge.
 Sweet!

 Negotiating Is Hard, People Want Easy

 Alas, since the book's publication, book sales have only grown at a pedestrian pace compared to the growth rate of Financial Samurai's traffic.
-Creating your own product is not easy, but everybody should give it a shot, especially in a low interest rate environment where cash generating assets are gold.
+Creating your own product is not easy.
+But, everybody should give it a shot, especially in a low interest rate environment where cash generating assets are gold.